MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ![Scan start](media/mover-start-scan.png)

-The transfer will turn from white to blue and the Status column should change from Never run to Queued to Scanning.

-You should start seeing the columns for Files Skipped and Data Skipped increasing in number and size.
+The transfer will turn from white to blue and the Status column changes to **Queued to Scanning.**  The columns for Files Skipped and Data Skipped should increase in number and size.
 This indicates that the Scan for this transfer is running successfully.

 While running a Scan you should expect to see the following Status types